UnityHPC/ds4cg-job-analytics/README.md

 This repository is a place to contain the tools developed over the course of the DS4CG 2025 summer internship project with Unity.

+## DS4CG Job Analytics

+DS4CG Job Analytics is a data analytics and reporting platform developed during the DS4CG 2025 summer internship with Unity.
+It provides tools for analyzing HPC job data, generating interactive reports, and visualizing resource usage and efficiency.

+## Motivation
+High-performance GPUs are a critical resource on shared clusters, but they are often underutilized due to inefficient job scheduling, over-allocation, or lack of user awareness.
+Many jobs request more GPU memory or compute than they actually use, leading to wasted resources and longer queue times for others.
+This project aims to address these issues by providing analytics and reporting tools that help users and administrators understand GPU usage patterns, identify inefficiencies, and make data-driven decisions to improve overall cluster utilization.

+## Project Overview
+This project includes:
+- Python scripts and modules for data preprocessing, analysis, and report generation
+- Jupyter notebooks for interactive exploration and visualization
+- Automated report generation scripts (see the `feature/reports` branch for the latest versions)
+- Documentation built with MkDocs and Quarto

+## Example Notebooks
+The following notebooks demonstrate key analyses and visualizations:

+- `notebooks/Basic Visualization.ipynb`: Basic plots and metrics
+- `notebooks/Efficiency Analysis.ipynb`: Efficiency metrics and user comparisons
+- `notebooks/Resource Hoarding.ipynb`: Analysis of resource hoarding
+- `notebooks/SlurmGPU.ipynb`: GPU job analysis

+See the `notebooks/` directory for more examples.

 ## Contributing to this repository

 The following guidelines may prove helpful in maximizing the utility of this repository: